 Himapura was a mighty kingdom situated between the great mountain ranges of Nila and with an army that could face any force on the planet.
 However, there was an eternal curse on the royal family – legend has it that one of the ancestors of the dynasty, Surasena, who was a very powerful king humiliated an ascetic meditating in the mountains, and got cursed to live the life of a beast that will haunt the dynasty for generations to come.

 The beast would attack every twenty years and challenge a man from the royal family to battle.
-The beast had tremendous strength that it could uproot trees as easily as a child would playfully pluck a blade of grass and no weapon had the power to pierce its thick skin.
+It had tremendous strength, and could uproot trees as easily as a child would playfully pluck blades of grass.
+No weapon had the power to pierce its thick skin.
 Ever since the curse was unleashed the Himapuran dynasty lost several of its heirs to the beast.
 Although the beast would not attack anyone else in the kingdom, it would lay waste to the kingdom and plundered anything that got in the way.
 After causing this menace it would retreat to its cave for 20 years of hibernation.